awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

       Select one or more Availability Zones\.
 If you have more than one subnet in an Availability Zone, select the appropriate subnet from **Subnet**\.
 To add subnets, select **Create new subnet** to go to the Amazon VPC console\.
 When you are done, return to the wizard and refresh the list\.

    1. \(Optional\) To add storage, specify additional instance store volumes or EBS volumes, depending on the instance type\.
-You can also enable EBS optimization\.
+You can also enable Amazon EBS optimization\.

    1. \(Optional\) By default, basic monitoring is enabled for your instances\.
 To enable detailed monitoring, choose **Enable CloudWatch detailed monitoring**\.